devenkhatri/contentful-nextjs-site-boilerplate/README.md

 - Create Management API Token (and note it)
 - Create Delivery and Preview API Token (and note it)
 - Run the import script to get the standard content in Contentful
+- Changed environment variables on Hosting Provider
-- Configure Live Preview using git branch url
+- Configure Live Preview using git branch url (eg. https://<<branchname>>--contentful-marketing-webapp-nextjs.netlify.app)
 - Change the Homepage Banner image from Designs.AI
 - Configure Webhook to auto deploy on code change.

-[Contentful](https://www.contentful.com/) provides content infrastructure for digital teams to power websites, apps, and devices.
-Unlike a CMS, Contentful was built to integrate with the modern software stack.
-It offers a central hub for structured content, powerful management, and delivery APIs, and a customizable web app that enables developers and content creators to ship their products faster.

 $~$